How to Transfer Large Amounts of Money Internationally

 Next, it’s time to send your money to the provider.

-With larger amounts, you’ll probably have to perform a bank transfer.
+Sometimes you can use a debit card or google pay/apple pay, but with larger amounts, you’ll probably have to perform a local bank transfer.

 It’s usually the quickest and cheapest option, anyway.

-Simply pop into a branch and arrange the transfer.
+Simply pop into your local bank branch and arrange the transfer, or initiate the transfer through online banking.

 4. Lock in the exchange rate